 I also used to politely look at the flight attendant providing instructions for a “water landing” when they were giving their schpiel prior to take off.
 I used to purchase airport food more often because I didn’t think about eating before I went in or about packing snacks in my purse.
 I used to over pack.
 I used to check my ticket fifty times each flight and think about what the next step might be when we landed, such as finding the baggage claim area or the bathrooms.

 I used to do a lot of things that drained most of my mental energies and kept me from enjoying my trips when I flew somewhere for business.
 Not any more.
-A combination of grown children, flying three or four places per year over the past decade, and becoming familiar with most of the major U.S. airports has done wonders for my psychological state during business trips.
+A combination of grown children, flying three or four places per year over the past decade, and having private aircraft insurance has done wonders for my psychological state during business trips.

 Yesterday I flew to Atlanta.
 I normally allow myself one luxury item per trip and that usually takes the form of some fiction paperback I can finish on the first day.
 I had already purchased my copy of John Grisham’s “Ford County Stories” for the flight (you know, Grisham – because I was headed to the South?) and was walking toward the Delta gate when I spied a small Sonic in the fast-food conglomerate past the bookstore.
 “Sweet tea.
 All I need to top off this delightful reading experience on my way to Atlanta is a Route 44 iced tea from Sonic,” I thought.
 I careened left, changing lanes across the packed aisles of walking traffic in the airport and slid into the fast food line safely.